Introduction

 A copy of your support file may also be needed.
 The support desk will advise if this is necessary.

 Your customer reference number if known.
+If not, your postcode.
 This makes checking our records significantly easier.